 Our Site is not directed to and is not intended for access and use by persons under the age of 18.
-We do not intentionally collect or use Personal Data from users that we have reason to believe are under the age of 18.
+We do not intentionally collect or use Personal Data from users that are under the age of 18.

 Personal Data Collected